8 ways to potentially lower your taxes

 • Traditional IRA: Contributions may be tax deductible, depending on your income level and whether you have a retirement plan option at work.

 • Roth IRA: Roth IRAs are funded with after-tax dollars, so contributions won’t lower your immediate tax bill.
-However, you will benefit from tax-free distributions in retirement if certain conditions are met.
+However, you will benefit from tax-free growth and ultimately tax-free distributions in retirement if certain conditions are met.

 3. Contribute to your HSA